Reform Acts: Background

 There are many other electoral reform Acts that changed the electoral system in the United Kingdom.
-Such legislation typically used 'Representation of the People Act' as the short title, by which name the 1918, 1928 and other acts in the 20th century are better known.
+Such legislation typically used "Representation of the People Act" as the short title, by which name the 1918, 1928 and other acts in the 20th century are better known.
 The title Representation of the People Act was adopted in other countries of, or formerly part of, the British Empire through the spread of the Westminster parliamentary system.
+The Parliament of the United Kingdom played a "vanguard role" with worldwide influence on the spread of democracy, thus it is often known as "the mother of parliaments".

-1832 Reform Act
+Reform Act 1832

-The 1832 Reform Act for England and Wales was the most controversial of the electoral reform acts passed by the Parliament.
-Similar Acts were passed the same year for Scotland, and Ireland.
+The Reform Act 1832 for England and Wales was the most controversial of the electoral reform acts passed by the Parliament.
+Similar acts were passed the same year for Scotland, and Ireland.
 They were put through Parliament by the Whigs.
-The Acts reapportioned Parliament in a way fairer to the cities of the old industrial north, which had experienced tremendous growth.
-The Act also did away with most of the "rotten" and "pocket" boroughs such as Old Sarum, which with only seven voters, all controlled by the local squire, was still sending two members to Parliament.
-This act not only re-apportioned representation in Parliament, thus making that body more accurately represent the citizens of the country, but also gave the power of voting to those lower in the social and economic scale, for the act extended the right to vote to any man owning a household worth £10, adding 217,000 voters to an electorate of 435,000.
+The acts reapportioned Parliament in a way fairer to the cities of the old industrial north, which had experienced tremendous growth.
+The act also did away with most of the "rotten" and "pocket" boroughs such as Old Sarum, which with only seven voters, all controlled by the local squire, was still sending two members to Parliament.
+This act re-apportioned representation in Parliament, thus making that body more accurately represent the citizens of the country geographically (although still with no party-proportional balance), but also gave the power of voting to those lower in the social and economic scale, for the act extended the right to vote (in the boroughs) to any long-term holders of tenements of at least £10 annual value, adding 217,000 voters to an electorate of 435,000.
+Annual value here refers to the income that the land could be expected to earn if let, in a year.
 As many as one man in five, though by some estimates still only one in seven, now had the right to vote.

 The agitation preceding and following the First Reform Act made many people consider fundamental issues of society and politics.
 The bill allowed the middle classes to share power with the upper classes; for many conservatives, this was revolutionary.
 Some historians argue that this transfer of power achieved in Britain and Ireland what the French Revolution of 1848 eventually achieved in France.

 Charles Dickens observed these events at first hand as a shorthand Parliamentary reporter.
 The novel Middlemarch, by Mary Ann Evans (George Eliot) is set in the 1830s and mentions the struggle over the Reform Bills, though not as a major topic.
 Eliot's Felix Holt, the Radical, set in 1832, is a novel explicitly about the Great Reform Act.